Schwane/EM2015_PraesiBert/Common/ClientServerShareLib/readme.txt

-Note that "TRANSLATIONS" property is overridden by "config.pri" file so your additions need to specified after the "include(config.pri)" statement in "ClientLib.pro" file.
+Note that "TRANSLATIONS" property is overridden by "config.pri" file so your additions need to specified after the "include(config.pri)" statement in "ClientServerShareLib.pro" file.

 How to add library translations to an application
 =================================================

-The build system of the library just creates a set of .qm files stored in "ClientLib/translations/qm/" directory.
+The build system of the library just creates a set of .qm files stored in "ClientServerShareLib/translations/qm/" directory.

 For the following steps, we assume that YourApplication is based on Cascades Project template i.e. it contains ApplicationUI class.